- Loading Data

 - Relational databases (e.g., PostgreSQL or MySQL).

-You can then use Rocket’s SQL-based Field Mappings to transform the data using SQL statements as it is written into Rockset.
+You can then use Rocket’s ingest transformation to transform the data using SQL statements as it is written into Rockset.

 Read-Time Data Transformations Using Rockset Views